jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

 person having a name, multiple addresses, an email, a date of birth, etc.

-In those cases, you will most likely need `Store`s for the single properties of your main entity, and - later on - for the properties of the sub-entity like the street in an address in our example from above.
+In those cases, you will most likely need `Store`s for the single properties of your main entity, and - later on - for the properties of the child-entity like the street in an address in our example from above.

-fritz2 uses a mechanism called `Lens` to describe the relationship between an entity and its sub-entities and properties.
+fritz2 uses a mechanism called `Lens` to describe the relationship between an entity and its child-entities and properties.

 ## Lenses